Best Composite Decking Material: Expert Guide by The Custom Deck Guys

 Key Factors in Choosing Composite Decking

-• Capping Technology: Is the board protected on three sides or all four?
-Four-sided capping dramatically improves moisture protection, mold resistance, and long-term durability.
+• Capping Technology: Three-sided or four-sided?
+Four-sided capping seals the core completely, improving moisture protection, mold resistance, and long-term durability.

-• Core Composition: Does the core contain a traditional wood-plastic mixture or a mineral-based composite (MBC)?
-MBC is denser and heavier, exhibiting almost no thermal expansion or contraction.
+• Core Composition: Wood-plastic mixture or mineral-based composite (MBC).
+MBC is denser and exhibits minimal thermal expansion or contraction.

-• Material Warranty: A strong fade and stain warranty (typically 25 to 50 years) indicates the manufacturer’s confidence in the product’s protective shell.
+• Material Warranty: A 25- to 50-year fade and stain warranty signals confidence in the cap’s protective quality.

 Top Composite Decking Brands in 2025